Galaxy Themes Studio

 Only those who have been selected through an internal review are allowed to develop and register themes.

-Themes Developer applications open on the third Wednesday of every even-numbered month and remain open for two weeks.
 If the submission window is open, you can access the application from this page.

 We review portfolios based on the following criteria: creativity, originality, and theme development ability.
 The result will be sent to the email address you used to submit your application.
 It may take up to a month for us to notify you of review results.